catalinnega/Cryptocurrencies-TA-on-Dash/README.md

 <img align="below" width="1000" height="700" src="img/example_bb.png">

-* *Predictor labels indicator description:
+* "Predictor labels" indicator description:
-  The role of the labels shall be to aid in the time series prediction of future price changes by a supervised learning algorithm.
+   >> The role of the labels shall be to aid in the time series prediction of future price changes by a supervised learning algorithm.
-  Each label will indicate if the mean price change of future samples will exceed a certain threshold.
+   >> Each label will indicate if the positive mean price change of future samples will exceed a certain threshold or not.
 The threshold is determined by the standard deviation of the  apriori relative price changes.
-  The algorithm is applied iteratively according to the flowchart below:
+   >> The algorithm is applied iteratively according to the flowchart below:
 ![alt text](img/predictor_labels_flowchart.png?raw=true "Predictor labels algorithm flowchart")